How To Spend One Day in Kuala Lumpur

 When you think of the Kuala Lumpur skyline, you probably think of the Petronas Towers.
 No trip to Kuala Lumpur would be complete without passing by this majestic architectural feat located in the heart of downtown.
 The Towers were the tallest buildings in the world from 1998 and 2004, and today remain the world’s tallest Twin Towers.
 Although you can see them during the day, it is much better to enjoy them at night.

 Going up the towers, you can see the Skybridge and Observation Deck.
 This is the best place in the city to view the cityscape.
 If you’re feeling brave, you can also get your photo taken at the Menara Tower glass floor.
 Just don’t look down!
 There are two boxes located upstairs where you can get your picture taken.
-The line for these photos gets long during peak hours, so try to avoid weekends.
+The line for these photos gets long during peak hours, so try to avoid weekends or consider if its worth it if you only have one day in Kuala Lumpur.

 Because the Towers are located right in the heart of downtown, they are very close to the next popular tourist spot on this list.